Electrical-Extrusion/sprint-4/Objective 7 - HTTP Protocol.md

 ## We Do
-Use wireshark to follow a HTTP stream and generate list of URLs?
+Use wireshark to follow a HTTP stream

+Instructor should note the 'GET' requests, 200 OK codes under info

 ## You Do
 Run a packet capture on your own, generate a list of all the URL's accessed in a 60 second period.